nikhilash6/ComfyUI-Yedp-Action-Director/README.md

 ## **🐛 Troubleshooting**
 * **"Animation not playing":** The node has been built to play animations from Mixamo.
 The rig needs to follow a similar prefix structure and a few known synonyms such as "Pelvis" for "Hips".
 Support for HY-MOTION rig naming conventions is also included.
 * **"Viewport is invisible on load":** *Solution:* Depending on your browser zoom, the viewport might initialize at size 0.
 Simply **resize the node slightly** by dragging the bottom-right corner, and the viewport will snap into place.
 * **"Animation/Environment not found":** Ensure your files are in the correct `input/` subfolders.
 Click your custom **↻ SYNC FOLDERS** button in the ComfyUI menu if you just added them!
+* **"imported .ply appears "mesh mangling":** The default .ply import function is set to import point clouds, add "_splat.ply" suffix to treat it as a true splat!

 ## **📜 License**